Last Updated on February 11, 2022 by Grow with Bovees

 Seasoning firewood is a topic worthy of its own post by itself, but as a general rule, if you follow these basic steps, you won’t go far wrong:

-- Split the wood as soon as possible to increase the amount of surface area exposed to the air.
+- Split the wood, using a splitting axe or maul as soon as possible to increase the amount of surface area exposed to the air.

 - Stacking firewood in piles off the ground using old pallets or similar.